ArnaudPoletto/lipid-daylit-sky-categorization/README.md

 The Sky Finder dataset comprises high-resolution outdoor images captured across various locations, weather conditions, and times of day.
 Our preprocessing involves:

-1. **Image Classification**: We manually categorized the 20 most representative scenes in the dataset into three classes based on sky visibility, yielding over 21,000 images across the three classes:
+1. **Image Classification**: We manually categorized the 20 most representative scenes in the dataset into three classes based on sky visibility, yielding 21,490 images across the three classes:
-    - **Clear**: Scenes with predominantly visible blue sky and minimal cloud coverage
+    - **Clear**: (6,335 images) Scenes with predominantly visible blue sky and minimal cloud coverage.
-    - **Partial**: Scenes with mixed cloud and clear sky regions
+    - **Partial**: (6,378 images) Scenes with mixed cloud and clear sky regions.
-    - **Overcast**: Scenes with complete or near-complete cloud coverage
+    - **Overcast**: (8,777 images) Scenes with complete or near-complete cloud coverage.
 2. **Image Preprocessing**: Images are cropped based on manually labeled ground segmentation to remove non-sky regions, and then in-painted using TELEA algorithm [CITE] with a radius of 3 pixels to seamlessly fill any artifacts along the segmentation boundary.

 ### 1.2 Pair Generation for Contrastive Learning